thekarampuri/Translate-Call/README.md

 All this in both directions.

 Each user can have more than one connected phone so that you can translate conversations between more than two people and in any combination.

+Additionally, in Conversation mode, you can now see the **profile picture** of the person you are communicating with, making the experience more personal and engaging.
 <br /><br />

 <h3>WalkieTalkie mode</h3>